What makes a lead generation landing page actually work

 Trust badges, security certifications, or simple copy like "We never sell your information" reduce hesitation at the point of conversion.

 Building a landing page that actually performs requires more than templates and best practices.
 You need a clear process that starts with your audience and ends with measurement.
-Here's how to build one that converts:

-Define ICP and Offer
+Define ICP and offer

 Start with your ideal customer profile.
 Who are you targeting?
 What role do they hold?
 What problem keeps them from hitting their number?

 Your offer needs to match their pain point and buying stage.
 For top-of-funnel prospects, offer educational content: guides, assessments, or benchmarking reports.
+For high-intent buyers, offer demos, trials, or direct consultation.

 B2B offers that work: